jeonghanlee/kakaotalk-env/README.md

 This is the wrapper script to start and quit the Kakao Talk in the Debian Linux.

+## Assumption
+A system must have **one** single wine application for the Kakao Talk.
+If not, please don't use this repo to handle the Kakao Talk.
+This script will kill own entire wine applications when the Kakao Talk will be restarted or stopped.

 ## Preparation

 * Install Wine with root